The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

 The government sets property price caps by location.
 The current caps for Western Australia are:

-• Perth (capital city): $850,000
+• Perth and eligible regional centres: $850,000

-• Rest of Western Australia: $600,000
+• Other areas of Western Australia: $600,000

 The Pros: Why Buyers Use It